SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/BackgroundColor/README.md

 #BackgroundColor Sample

-This sample demonstrate how to update background color for node.
+This sample demonstrates how to update the background color for the node.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/nodes?theme=fluent